Christ Church C of E (VA) Curriculum Statement: “Let Your Light Shine”

 How Is Our Curriculum Implemented?

-Children in Nursery and Reception follow the Early Years Foundation Stage Curriculum which challenges children and encourages them to develop into independent, motivated learners and thinkers, full of curiosity about the world around them within a fun, happy and secure environment.
+Our curriculum follows the Early Years Foundation Stage Curriculum and then the National Curriculum.
+Our curriculum challenges children and encourages them to develop into independent, motivated learners and thinkers, full of curiosity about the world around them within a fun, happy and secure environment.

 Our Focus Provision curriculum has been specifically adapted to meet the needs of our children with ASD.
 We do not set a limit on what our children can do or achieve, allowing them to explore the activities and experiences, encouraging them to take their learning as far as they are able.